seamusdemora/PiFormulae/ExternalDrives.md

 In other words, use `sudo blkid`, or don't use it at all!

-## 2. Plug a USB drive into a USB connector on the Raspberry Pi
+## 2. Plug the USB drive into the RPi

 After the SanDisk 16GB USB drive is plugged in to the RPi, run `lsblk` again at the RPi command line: